IRS Voluntary Disclosure Program (Updated Practice)

 Updates to Voluntary Disclosure Practice

 The IRS has announced a new set of rules involving OVDP and the IRS Voluntary Disclosure practices, referred to as the Updated Voluntary Disclosure Practice.

-The IRS will be providing future updates, modifications, and revisions – but for now here are the key takeaways from the memorandum the IRS issued on 11/29 (memo dated 11/20).
+The IRS will provide future updates, modifications, and revisions – but for now here are the key takeaways from the memorandum the IRS issued on 11/29 (memo dated 11/20).

 Previously, OVDP (Offshore Voluntary Disclosure Program) required that applicants had at least some offshore (aka foreign or international) income in order to apply for the program.